ondrej-kvasnovsky/design-patterns-handbook/chapter1/builder.md

 # Builder

 The main reason to use Builder pattern is to avoid constructors with huge amount of parameters.
 Some people say we should have a limit for number of parameters and it should be around 3 parameters per constructor.
-We should keep the number parameters  around 3 because if not, it is becoming a piece of code that is difficult to read and manage.
-People who developed feelings for a code, might say that constructors with many parameters are ugly and not friendly.
+We should keep the number parameters around 3 because if not, it is becoming a piece of code that is difficult to read, test and manage.
+People, who developed feelings for a code, might say that constructors with many parameters are ugly and not friendly.

 The goal when using Builder patter is to create fluent interface.
 Here is an example of fluent interface: